tisztamo/Junior/doc/web.md

 Remember, you can always refer to your `prompt.yaml` file to modify the task details or attention mechanism.

 Happy developing with your AI contributor!
-EOF

-# Step 2: Run the command 'npm run build:doc' to build the documentation
-npm run build:doc

-# Step 3: Link the new doc/web.html file from index.html using jq
-# Using jq is not suitable for HTML documents, as it is a command-line tool for processing JSON inputs
-# To avoid messing up the HTML structure of the document, we will use a different approach.
-# We'll directly append the link into the index.html file using cat and heredoc syntax.
-cat << 'EOF' >> ./doc/index.html

-    <p>Check out the <a href="web.html">Web Interface Guide</a>.</p>

-EOF

-echo "\033[32mDone: $goal\033[0m\n"